pittcist/summer2024/README.md

 The course LMS (learning management system) is **Canvas** by Instructure.
 All course materials, including assignment and grade management will be hosted on Canvas.

 All students should self-enroll on Canvas prior to July 8.
-The enrollment link is: **https://canvas.instructure.com/enroll/MA9AJE**

 ### Prerequisite